vivid-planet/comet/.changeset/clever-toes-prove.md

 "@comet/cms-api": patch
 ---

-Improve performance of CurrentUser when handling a lot of Content-Scopes
+Improve performance of `currentUser` query when handling a lot of content scopes